ezsystems/commerce-documentation/docs/guide/wishlist_and_stored_baskets/wishlist_and_stored_basket_stored_baskets.md

 - You can add a product to a stored basket from the product detail page:
 ![](../img/wishlist_1.png)

-- You can add all items from the basket into a stored basket (choose a stored basket from a list or provide a new one).
+- You can add all items from the basket into a stored basket (choose a stored basket name from a list or provide a new one).
 ![](../img/wishlist_2.png)

 In the pop-up you can either: